theplanet-earth/thegame/README.md

 # thegame
 The Planet Game

+## Local environment
+To run the game on a dev environment, once the repo has been cloned into this ["alnoda" workspace](https://alnoda.org/registry/workspace/node-js-workspace/v/5-0/) run the following commands:

+    npm install playcanvas vite --save-dev
+    npx vite --host 0.0.0.0 --port 8026

+remember to turn on the environment with the following command:

+    docker run --name space-1 -d -p 8020-8040:8020-8040 --restart=always alnoda/nodejs-workspace

+then, for example, go to http://localhost:8026/@41.835751,12.496451

 ## Directory Tree
 The directory tree should reflect the separation of concerns and encapsulation of different functionalities.
 Here’s the current one: